How Adhesives and Sealants Improve Electric Vehicle Durability and Reliability?

 Electrical insulation and potting adhesives are crucial components in electric vehicles as they help to protect sensitive electrical components from moisture, dust, and other contaminants.
 These adhesives also provide insulation and protect against electrical shocks.
-Some common examples of electrical insulation and potting adhesives used in electric vehicles are:
+Some common examples of electrical insulation and potting adhesives used adhesives and sealants in electric vehicle are:

 Epoxy resins: Epoxy resin adhesives are widely used in the electronics industry for their excellent electrical insulation properties, high chemical resistance, and strong adhesion.
 They can be used to encapsulate and protect sensitive electronic components in electric vehicles.